 6.29.1 Description of application vulnerability

 Many languages support a looping construct whose number of iterations is controlled by the value of a loop control variable.
-Looping constructs provide a method of specifying an initial value for this loop control variable, a test that terminates the loop and the quantity by which it should be decremented or incremented on each loop iteration.
+Looping constructs provide a method of specifying an initial value for this loop control variable, a test that terminates the loop and the quantity by which it is decremented or incremented on each loop iteration.

 In some languages it is possible to modify the value of the loop control variable within the body of the loop.
 Experience shows that such value modifications are sometimes overlooked by readers of the source code, resulting in faults being introduced.